 Normalize units of measure (time, data etc.)

 Mathematical functions like Sum or Multiplication can also be performed on feeds in order to prepare them for rating.
-For example, a source that sends data usage in Upload and Download will have to have a sum process applied as well as possible normalization on the whole or parts to a standard unit (i.e. KB).
+For example, a source that sends data usage in Upload and Download will have to have a sum process applied as well as possible normalization on the whole or parts to a standard unit (e.g. KB).